-“It’s been a privilege to have worked and supported our education partners on this study from the beginning as I was confident the results would blow us away.
+“It’s been a privilege to have worked and supported our education partners on this study from the beginning, as I was confident the results would blow us away.
 And it did.
-I think it’s fair to say not many government funded programs generate more revenue than they take in from taxpayers,” said State Senator Deanna Ballard, chair of the Senate Education Committee.
-“It’s critical that our high school graduates and adults looking to gain new skills take advantage of the incredible opportunities that their local community college provides.”
+I think it’s fair to say not many government-funded programs generate more revenue than they take in from taxpayers,” said State Senator Deanna Ballard, chair of the Senate Education Committee.
+“It’s critical that our high school graduates and adults looking to gain new skills take advantage of the incredible opportunities their local community college provides.”

 About the study:

 With support from the North Carolina General Assembly, leaders from the N.C.
 Association of Community College Presidents, the N.C.
 Community College System Office, the Center for Applied Research, N.C.
 State’s Belk Center for Community College Leadership and Research, and the John M. Belk Endowment collaborated with national research leader Emsi Burning Glass to produce a regional Economic Impact Study for each of the state’s 58 community colleges, as well as an overall statewide report.